gcornetta/gwWrapper/README.md

 The Fab Lab software infrastructure has been designed with the developer in mind.
 For this reason, Swagger has been integrated into the Pi-Gateway and the Pi-Wrapper middleware.
 This allow the developer to have on-line access to the API documentation and to test the native APIs through the Swagger User interface (Swagger UI).
 In addition, the API-first approach used to the develop the Fab Lab software allows to easily expand the software, the protocol stack and add new features adding new layers on top of the native APIs without the need of modifying the core software architecture.
 </p>

-<a name="machine-apis"></a>
+<a name="fablab-apis"></a>
-## Machine APIs
+## Fab Lab APIs
 <p align="justify">
-Machine wrapper APIs expose methods to add, remove and modify jobs in a machine.
-These methods can be only accessed from the Fab Lab Gateway (i.e. the Pi-Gateway).
+Fab Lab APIs expose the underlying digital fabrication machines as software service that can be accessed from the Cloud Hub.
+These APIs are the entry point for the Fab Lab infrastructure and provide software methods that can be exploited to remotely control and monitor the digital fabrication machines using the cloud application interfaces.

-Table 2 displays the resource URI and the implemented HTTP verbs for the Machine Wrapper (i.e. the Pi-Wrapper) APIs.
+The Fab Lab APIs implement methods to get Fab Lab status and API quota, to delete a job submitted for fabrication and to send a fabrication request.
+Table 1 displays the resource URI and the implemented HTTP verbs for the Fab Lab APIs.
 </p>

 <table>
-  <caption>Table 2: MAchine Wrapper APIs</caption>
+  <caption>Table 2: Fab Lab APIs</caption>
   <tr>
     <th>Resource</th>
     <th>GET</th>